Moon landing attempt by US company appears doomed after ‘critical’ fuel leak

 One of the spaceflight memorial companies that bought room on the lander, Celestis, said in a statement that no single culture or religion owns the moon and should not be able to veto a mission.
 More remains are on the rocket’s upper stage, which was boosted into a perpetual orbit around the sun reaching as far out as Mars.

-Cargo fares for Peregrine ranged from a few hundred dollars to $1.2 million per kilogram, not nearly enough for Astrobotic to break even.
+Cargo fares for Peregrine ranged from a few hundred dollars to $1.2 million per kilogram (2.2 pounds), not nearly enough for Astrobotic to break even.
 But for the first flight, that’s not the point, according to Thornton.

 “A lot of people’s dreams and hopes are riding on this,” Thornton said days before the flight.